fspoettel/blaupause/README.md

 #### `gulp copy:build`

 Copies a set of files files into the `public`-folder.
 By default, it will copy any stray files from the root directory of `src` to the root of `public`.
 The task can be extended with custom directives in the gulp config.
-Check out the `jQuery`-Recipe in the recipes section for a common use-case.

 #### `gulp hugo:build`